garykac/woven/docs/rules.md

 * Draw hand back up to 4 cards

 Note that you do not discard any remaining cards in your hand

+## End of Turn

+If you are on a Tower location at the end of your turn, then you automatically search that Tower:

+* Take an Artifact card and place it at the bottom of your discard pile (so no one else can see it)
+* Take 2 Treasure cards and add them to your Treasure pile.
+* The Tower collapses (but you escape uninjured) - remove the Tower token from the Map

+With the Tower removed, the location becomes a regular Wellspring.

 # Magic